-Contributions: Your voluntary contributions (also referred to as "elective deferrals") to the Plan are made through payroll deduction on a pretax basis.
+Contributions: Your voluntary contributions to the Plan are made through payroll deduction on a pretax or ROTH basis.
 The University does not contribute to the Plan.
 You control investment of your contributions, using funds available within the Plan.
-The Plan provides tax-deferral of your contributions and any investment growth and interest that accumulates in your account.
+For pre-tax contributions, The Plan provides tax-deferral of your contributions and any investment growth and interest that accumulates in your account.
 Taxes are due when you take money out of the Plan.
+For ROTH contributions, contributions are made after all taxes from your paycheck have been deducted.
+The Plan provides tax-deferral of any investment growth and interest that accumulates in your account.

-Maximum Contribution Amounts: The Internal Revenue Service imposes limits on the amount of tax-deferred contributions you can make for any calendar year.
-The elective deferral limits depend on your age at the end of each December 31.
+Maximum Contribution Amounts: The Internal Revenue Service imposes limits on the amount that you may contribute for any calendar year.
+The limit depends on your age at the end of each December 31.

-Elective Deferral Limits for 2018
+Elective Deferral Limits for 2025

-Younger than age 50 : \$18,500
+Younger than age 50: \$23,500

-Age 50 and older : \$24,500
+Age 50-59 and Age 64 and older: \$31,000

+Age 60-63 \$34,750

-Change Contributions: You can change the amount of your contribution at any time by logging into your NetBenefits account at www.netbenefits.com/umass.
+Change Contributions: You can change the amount of your contribution at any time by logging into your Net Benefits account at www.netbenefits.com/umass.